 Doesn’t a Fraud Alert Do the Same Thing?

-A fraud alert only lasts for 90 days, and the bad guys can still access your credit file and apply for new credit.
+A fraud alert only lasts for a year, and the bad guys can still access your credit file and apply for new credit.
 This informs a creditor that you might have had your ID stolen, but they can still, and do, issue credit.
 At their best, fraud alerts simply notify lenders that something might be going on with your identity.
 It’s really just a false sense of security.

 Where You Can Go to Freeze Your Credit: